WeCodeApp/RCPascua-event-management-app/README.md

-**using pycharm or VSCode IDE** run the script.py to generate 1 Million event data and store in the generated db.json copy the db.json to event-management-app/data folder
+**Using Pycharm or VSCode IDE** run the script.py to generate 1 Million event data and to store in the generated db.json copy the db.json to event-management-app/data folder

 # event-management-app